beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - Nova uses a *shared storage* for storing VM instance data, thus supporting *live migration* of VMs.
-- All the compute hosts must have a user, which is enabled to switch the machine into the sleep mode, or "Suspend to RAM".
+- All the compute hosts must have a user, which is enabled to switch the machine into the sleep mode, which is also referred to as "Suspend to RAM".
 This user is used by the global controller to connect to the compute hosts using SSH and switch them into the sleep mode when necessary.

 # Design